tachibana-shin/assistant.koplugin/README.md

 ### Using Latest version:

 1. Clone the repository
-2. Copy the `assistant.koplugin` directory to your KOReader plugins directory:
+2. Rename the directory as  `assistant.koplugin` and copy it to your KOReader plugins directory:
    - Kobo: `.adds/koreader/plugins/`
    - Kindle: `koreader/plugins/`
    - PocketBook: `applications/koreader/plugins/`